 Students may take one elective class during CYM.

-2019 elective offerings and instructors include:
+2019 elective offerings and instructors included:

 - Acting - Dr. Lonel Woods